Skip to main content

 Why: You used some form of reliable birth control properly but you just have a hunch you could/should/would be pregnant.

 How: You notice one or more of these symptoms: A missed, lighter, or shorter menstrual period than usual; breast tenderness or enlargement; nipple sensitivity; frequent urination; feeling unusually tired; nausea and/or vomiting; feeling bloated; cramps; increased or decreased appetite; feeling more emotional than usual.

 The article intends to help you relax and realize why you’re probably not pregnant.
-It also gives some tips on how to avoid pregnancy, explains what so-called surefire pregnancy signs can actually be, provides advice on buying home pregnancy kits, shows why OD-ing on internet self-diagnosis can be bad, and tells what to do should you indeed be pregnant.
+It also gives some tips on how to avoid pregnancy, explains what so-called surefire pregnancy signs can actually be, provides advice on buying home pregnancy kits, shows why OD-ing on internet self-diagnosis can be bad, and tells you what to do should you indeed be pregnant.

 Here are some more resources we’d like to offer you:

-Wanna see how you can be prepared for sexual encounters (and thus sidestep such freakouts!)
+Wanna see how you can be prepared for sexual encounters (and thus sidestep such freakouts!)?

 Wanna hear more first-person accounts of being pregnant or a young parent or having an abortion?

 Wanna hear about other people’s experiences with pregnancy scares?

 Wanna see how your interpersonal and intrapersonal relationships can affect how you’re feeling about sex (e.g. reasons why you might be freaking out more than “necessary” about this?)